glynawe/Vanilla/kete.md

 Kete is an imperative systems programming language.
 Kete has a module system with *functors*, a feature taken from OCaml.
 Functors are modules that take other modules as arguments.
 They are a single, simple mechanism that can provide features like abstract data types, generic types, traits, dependency injection and module extension.

+[(Kete)[https://maoridictionary.co.nz/search?&keywords=kete] is the Māori word for a basket or a domain of knowledge.]

 ## The design space

-Kete's syntax resembles C++, Java and Rust.
+Kete's syntax resembles C++, Java or Rust.
 Its module system is similar to that OCaml.
 Its core type system is close to that of Oberon 07.
 It can be used for the same tasks as C, but is more "safe" by default.

 ### A quick comparison to C.

 - There is a true module system for defining abstract data types.
-- There is garbage colloect by defualt.
+- There is garbage collection.
 - There is no macro system, but constants and constant expressions are part of the language.
 - Pointers are not used to implement arrays.
 Arrays are a type.
 - Array argument lengths are always known.